 Where to Stay in Mala Strana

-Hotel Ikona – This mid-range hotel makes for a great option in Mala Strana.
-Located within spitting distance of the Charles Bridge and the Prague Castle, they have a number of lovely rooms available and offer a continental breakfast each morning.
+Hotel Ikona – This mid-range hotel in Prague makes for a great option in Mala Strana.
+Located within spitting distance of the Charles Bridge and Prague Castle, they have a number of lovely rooms available and offer a continental breakfast each morning.
 Click here to check availability

 Hotel Pod Věží – If you’re after a luxury option in Mala Strana, then this 4-star hotel is a fantastic choice.
 Centrally located within easy reach of Prague’s top attractions, they have a range of plush rooms on offer, they are pet-friendly and there is even an on-site restaurant and bar.
 Click here to check availability